TIBCOSoftware/snappydata/README.md

 - **AQP**: We run the same analytic queries by creating adjunct stratified samples to note the performance difference - can we get close to interactive query performance speeds?
 - **Streaming with SQL**: We ingest twitter streams into both a probabilistic data structure for TopK time series analytics and the entire stream (full data set) into a row table.
 We run both ad-hoc queries on these streams (modeled as tables) as well as showcase our first preview for continuous querying support.
 The SnappyData value add demonstrated here is simpler, SQL centric abstractions on top of Spark streaming.
 And, of course, ingestion into the built-in store.

-In this document, we discuss various concepts and then ask you take **actions** that showcase these concepts.
+In this document, we discuss the features mentioned above and ask you to take steps to run the scripts that demonstrate these features.

 > Note: Discuss local mode:  Like Spark, SnappyData can also be run in [“local” mode](http://spark.apache.org/docs/latest/programming-guide.html#local-vs-cluster-modes).